OperatorJack/Vampyr-Vampirism-Expanded/README.md

 ### **Blood Serums**
 The player may drain blood from non-vampire thralls for later use by storing them in serums.
 These will function the same as potions and have the Restore Blood magic effect.
 Draining blood from a thrall using this method will have the same effects as feeding.

+### **Stakes**
+- per references in Blasphemous Revenants, stakes can be used to kill vampires.
+Stakes are not required, but will do significant damage to vampires only, when at lower health.
+- small chance for NPCs to draw a stake when fighting a vampire at low health, including fighting the player.
+- stakes can be thwarted by medium or heavy cuirasses.
+A careful vampire will always wear one for protection.

+### **Bloodstorm**
+While active and in an exterior cell, rains blood.
+Consumes an immense amount of magicka.
+Blood magic is buffed and any vampire in the affected area regains 1 blood per second.
+Does not count as feeding.
+Non vampires are demoralized and highly likely to flee.
+Higher level vampiric mechanic (level 9).

+### **Blood Summons**
+Use blood to summon a few select creatures to fight beside you.
+Does not cost magicka.
+More powerful summons require higher level of blood potency.

+### **Bloodbound Items**
+Use blood to summon a few select bound items.
+Does not cost magicka.
+More powerful summons require higher level of blood potency.

 ### Vampiric Power Level
 Each vampire has a power level, determined by their blood level.
 This power level determines what mechanics, spells, and abilities, they have access to.